lwbaleeiro/demeter-agro/VISION.md

 ## Future Roadmap & Technical Vision

 The current MVP is a solid foundation.
-The following steps outline a vision for evolving Agrometria into a more powerful and robust platform.
+The following steps outline a vision for evolving SmartAgroClima into a more powerful and robust platform.

 ### Phase 1: Refinement and Production Readiness